Haitian National Truth and Justice Commission: Final report

 The commission had to distinguish what classified as outstanding evidence against the perpetrators of human rights violations.
 They established three types of supporting evidence for different types of violations.
-They accepted testimonies that were backed by sufficient evidence which means that there was more proven facts supporting the testimony than opposing it."
-If the information gathered could not be contradicted by any other information then it was deemed to be overwhelming evidence."
-The third distinction was if the evidence was extremely supportive to a finding of the commission, it was deemed to be substantial evidence."
+They accepted testimonies that were backed by sufficient evidence which means that there was more proven facts supporting the testimony than opposing it.
+If the information gathered could not be contradicted by any other information then it was deemed to be "overwhelming evidence".
+The third distinction was if the evidence was extremely supportive to a finding of the commission, it was deemed to be "substantial evidence".
 These distinctions were used when testimonies revealed a violators name, which proved to be important because this was the goal of the mandate.
 The information given to the commission by thousands of victims, which revealed many perpetrators by name, was undermined by time constraints restricting the commission to perform thorough investigations of the accused.
-Some violators had numerous complaints towards them because they exercised most of their human rights violations in the same area, being observed by most community members."
+Some violators had numerous complaints towards them because they exercised most of their human rights violations in the same area, being observed by most community members.

-Once the victim testimonies were collected, they had to be carefully analyzed regionally, pertaining to the targets, planners and displays of repression cruelty."
+Once the victim testimonies were collected, they had to be carefully analyzed regionally, pertaining to the targets, planners and displays of repression cruelty.
 The commission opened special investigations pertaining to certain types of cruelty, such as sexual abuse and subjugation of the press.

 The CNVJ prioritized investigations that pointed to the repression of government in a large scale, more than anything else.
-Truth commissions in the past, such as the UN Commission of El Salvador, prioritized a smaller number of cases that impacted the country's society overall.
+Truth commissions in the past, such as the UN Commission for El Salvador, prioritized a smaller number of cases that impacted the country's society overall.
 It was the CNVJ's desire to essentially develop a summary of the repression.
 To contrast the UN Commission of El Salvador with the CNVJ, the commission in El Salvador did fewer but more detailed investigations which provided for more quality cases against named perpetrators to be done.
-The UN Commission of El Salvador had to do this because they had to worry about a twelve-year period of human rights violations as opposed to the Haitian mandate only having to worry about a three-year period of repression.
-As a result, the CNVJ's investigation had to be more widespread than the UN Commission of El Salvador.
+The UN Commission for El Salvador had to do this because they had to worry about a twelve-year period of human rights violations as opposed to the Haitian mandate only having to worry about a three-year period of repression.
+As a result, the CNVJ's investigation had to be broader than that of the UN Commission for El Salvador.

-Reconciliation is also stressed in the mandate of the CNVJ.
-The commission was not meant to be the reason for national reconciliation but to aid it, by revealing the truth regarding the past human rights violations that occurred in Haiti."
-The commission was implemented by executive order to provide guidance and influence rooted from the recommendations made to the Haitian government so the nation can move forward.
+Reconciliation was also emphasized in the mandate of the CNVJ.
+The commission was not meant to be the reason for national reconciliation but to aid it, by revealing the truth regarding the past human rights violations that occurred in Haiti.
+The commission was implemented by executive order to provide guidance and influence rooted from the recommendations made to the Haitian government so the nation could move forward.